Integrate MongoDB with Databox

 Make sure all required fields are filled correctly to establish a successful connection.

-If you’ve already established a connection, you can reuse it to add new accounts, as long as those accounts are accessible with the existing connection's credentials.
+If you've already established a connection, you can [reuse](/add-a-data-source) it to add new data sources to your Databox account.

 The MongoDB integration supports the creation of [datasets](/understanding-datasets), which allow you to structure and format your MongoDB data for more flexible reporting in Databox.
 By organizing your data into a tabular format, datasets make it easier to filter, segment, and visualize key metrics across projects, clients, and team members.